ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/01-definitions.md

 [Figure @fig:full_complete_bintrees] below illustrates the differences between full and complete binary trees.
 There is no particular relationship between these two tree shapes; that is, the tree (a) is full but not complete while the tree (b) is complete but not full.
-The [heap](#heaps-and-priority-queues) data structure is an example of a complete binary tree.
-The [Huffman coding tree](#huffman-coding-trees) is an example of a full binary tree.
+The [binary heap]{.term} (section @sec:binary-heaps) is an example of a complete binary tree.
+The [Huffman coding tree]{.term} (section @sec:case-study-huffman-coding) is an example of a full binary tree.

 <div id="fig:full_complete_bintrees">